Prodaturu/Obsidian/Primitive Integral Types in C++.md

 - **Overflow**
   - Behaviour of signed overflow is undefined.
-  - Unsigned overflow wraps modulo 2ⁿ.
+  - Unsigned overflow wraps modulo $2^n$.

 - **Type choice**
   - `int` for most general counting.
   - `size_t` (see fixed-width note) for sizes and indexes.
-  - wider types only when you really need them.
+  - wider types only when we really need them.

 # References